SanskarKtech/Image-Compression-using-Huffman-coding-technique-/README.md

 The project also provides a comparison between the original and reconstructed image and calculates important compression parameters.
 ________________________________________
 🎯 Objectives
-	Implement Huffman coding for image compression.
+1Implement Huffman coding for image compression.
 Analyze the frequency and probability of image pixels.
 Construct and visualize the Huffman tree.
 Generate Huffman codes for image symbols.
 Encode image data using Huffman coding.
 Decode the compressed data.
 Reconstruct the original image.
 Calculate entropy and average Huffman code length.
 Calculate coding efficiency.
 Calculate compression ratio and related performance metrics.
 Compare the original and reconstructed images.
 ________________________________________
 🧠 Principle
 Huffman coding is a lossless data compression technique.